Master training

 The integrated 5-year graduate programme is mainly aimed at students who wish to obtain a doctorate in neuroscience by carrying out an interdisciplinary research project on pain.

-The EURIDOL Master courses are exclusively taught in English, the working language in Neuroscience.
+The EURIDOL Master courses are exclusivelytaught in English, the working language in Neuroscience.

-• The 4th semester of the Master's is exclusively dedicated to the Master work and thesis (final internship) in a EURIDOL team.
+•The 4th semester of the Master's is exclusively dedicated to the Master work and thesis (final internship) in a EURIDOL team.

 EURIDOL Teaching Units

-The EURIDOL teaching units come as 4 "blocks":
+The EURIDOL teaching units will include several topics:

 Fundamentals of Pain, Methods in Pain Research, Science of Pain, and Interdisciplinary Approaches in Pain.

-In addition to these mandatory blocks, students have the opportunity to pass the Animal Experimentation Certificate for the "Applicator"-level (level 2).
+In addition to these mandatory blocks, students have the opportunity to pass the Animal Experimentation Certificate for the "Applicator"-level (level 2)

-Introduction to Pain
+Introduction to Pain [currently being updated]

 Introductory lectures to understand the basics in pain research and treatments